connexcs/docs/did.md

 # DID

-This tutorial will guide about **DID section**, that can be accessed from the side bar.
-Just click on the *Management*, and go to the **DID** as highlighted in the below image:
+This tutorial will guide you through the **DID section**, which can be accessed from the side bar.
+Just click on the *Management*, and go to **DID** as highlighted in the below image:

 ![alt text][did-img-1]